{{ summaryHeading }}

 Limitations:

 This calculator is an informational adult fitness planner, not medical advice, treatment guidance, or a diet prescription.
-It uses static body-composition math and user-entered assumptions, so the result can only be as good as the measurements and the realism of the target.
+It uses static body-composition math and user-entered assumptions, so the result can only be as reliable as the measurements, maintenance-calorie estimate, target realism, and repeated follow-up data.

 • It does not diagnose health status, eating disorders, hormonal issues, injury risk, or suitability for a low-calorie diet.

-• It does not model adaptive metabolism, menstrual-cycle water shifts, glycogen changes, training volume, medication effects, or illness.
+• It does not model adaptive metabolism, appetite, menstrual-cycle water shifts, glycogen changes, training volume, medications, illness, or pregnancy.

 • It does not prove muscle gain.
-Lean mass includes water, glycogen, organs, bone, and other non-fat tissue, not only contractile muscle.
+Lean mass includes water, glycogen, bone, organs, and other non-fat tissue.

 Worked Examples:

-The Nutrition Handoff shows a daily energy shift of about -326 kcal/day and a starting calorie target near 2174 kcal/day.
+The Nutrition Handoff shows a daily energy shift near -326 kcal/day and a starting calorie target near 2174 kcal/day.
 Measurement certainty is Use because the 5 point body-fat change is larger than the BIA smart-scale spread of ± 4 points.
-Weekly scale pace is about -0.23 kg/week, so the scale pace flag stays usable.

-The same 82 kg user changes the target from 22% to 19%, keeps BIA as the source, sets +0.5 kg lean-mass change, and shortens the runway to 12 weeks.
-The target weight becomes about 79.6 kg, but Measurement certainty changes to Watch because the 3 point body-fat shift is smaller than the selected ± 4 point spread.
+The same 82 kg user changes the target from 22% to 19%, keeps BIA as the source, sets +0.5 kg lean-mass change, and uses a 12 week runway.
+The target weight becomes about 79.6 kg, but Measurement certainty changes to Watch because the 3 point body-fat shift is no larger than the selected ± 4 point spread.

-That does not make the plan impossible.
-It means the target is too narrow for one body-fat estimate to confirm.
-A better follow-up is to repeat the same BIA check under similar conditions or use a stronger measurement method before treating 19% as a firm checkpoint.
+That result does not mean the target is impossible.
+It means one BIA reading is too noisy to confirm the target cleanly.
+A better follow-up is to repeat the same check-in under similar conditions or use a stronger body-fat method before treating 19% as a firm checkpoint.

 An aggressive loss target that needs review